 How do I know what’s required of me at work?

 There can be a lot of things that are required of us in the workplace.
 Most of the time, these requirements involve skills.
 A skill is something that you know how to do (Center for Psychiatric Rehabilitation, 2003).
 Figuring out what you need to do to be successful can be daunting at times.
-To keep a job, you will need to be able to do the tasks of the job before you get the job, or you may need to learn how to do them on the job.
-And there may be skills that your employer needs you to know how to do that aren’t even on the job description.
-The reality is that there may be more to keeping your job than just doing the tasks in your job description.
+To keep a job, you will need to be able to do the tasks of the job before you get the job.
+You may need to learn how to perform tasks on the job.
+And there may be skills that your employer needs you to know how to do that aren’t on the job description.
+The reality is that there may be more to keeping your job than doing the tasks in your job description.

 - Explicitly required skills,